Jetuka Pator Dore: Production

 After the commercial success of debut film "Agnisakshi" and winning two institutional awards for best debut director, "Jetuka Pator Dore" is the second venture of Jadumoni Dutta as a director.
 Speaking about the film he said, "Basic essence of the storyline deals with strong determination of our young generation to make free the society from corruption, exploitation on economically underprivileged section and classification of people on the basis of caste and creed....
 I want my audience to feel the pain of suffered through my film."

 It was filmed in original location where the novel is based on, Dergaon area of Golaghat, Assam.
 The flood scene of the films were shot on actual flood.

 Release

 Film Festivals

-The film was first screened on 23 April 2011 at First Gandhinagar International Film Festival held from 21–24 April 2011.
+The film was first screened on 23 April 2011 at First Gandhinagar International Film Festival held from 21 to 24 April 2011.
 The director was also invited to present the film.
 The film is also scheduled to screen on South Asian Film Festival, which was held on Goa from 15 to 18 September 2011.
 In this festival also the director is invited to present the film.